This topic describes the features of confidential databases.

 CREATE INDEX IF NOT EXISTS name_index_hash on table_name USING hash (name);Multi-user authorization

-An always-confidential database allows you to change the column type.
-You can change the column type between plaintext and ciphertext.
-For more information, see Convert data between plaintext and ciphertext.
+You can convert column types between plaintext and ciphertext.
+For more information, see Convert between plaintext and ciphertext.